jmpitts/bash/README.md

-# bash
-Random collection of scripts to do stuff
+A collection of bash and python scripts I've used in the course of my work.